DZ84/pelican-ceilings/content/posts/differing_banners.markdown

 This site is generated through Pelican 4.0.1 with the Pelican-Bootstrap3 theme.

-If you want different banners for different parts of your website you can add some customizability with the following steps:
+If you want different banners for different parts of your website you can do so by making the following adjustments:

 <script>
 <!--